 - Then head to Falkirk and stop by the Kelpies – you can’t come to Falkirk and not see the world famous Kelpies.
 After wandering around the grounds and visiting the largest equine sculptures, pop in to the visitor centre and pick up a souvenirs or a snack from the café.

 - After a busy morning it’s now time for a spot of lunch.
 Callendar House tearoom has an offering of Scottish produce as well as daily made scones, cakes and traybakes plus hot and cold drinks.
 Callendar House also offers Afternoon Tea which is proving to be extremely popular and can be enjoyed with or without fizz – booking is essential to guarantee a table.
-(At present the tea room remains closed but keep checking the website for updates).
+Pre-book here

 - Gray Buchannan Park in Polmont is next on the itinerary, roughly a 20 minutes’ drive.
 Part of season 4 was filmed at Gray Buchannan which saw a graveyard created within the park.
 Locals were out in the street as late as midnight trying to catch a glimpse of their favourite character whilst filming took place.

 - Lastly, pop by the Falkirk Wheel to see the world’s only rotating boatlift.
 There is also an onsite visitor centre, café and gift shop to pick up some souvenirs as a memento of your trip to Falkirk.

 This exciting adventure following the steps of Jamie and Claire may take you more than a day, so why not staying overnight within the area?
 There is a wide range and unique places to stay.